 Your files on your Mac are more valuable than the computer itself!

-Agree or not, I always tell my friends and colleagues that: “If you love your Mac, make sure to regularly back up the data and check hard drive health.”
+Agree or not, I always tell my friends and colleagues: “If you love your Mac, make sure to regularly back up the data and check hard drive health.”

 After all, your Mac drive’s performance can make or break your overall computing experience.